 - increased markers of heart muscle damage

-If your child’s doctor prescribes Zolgensma, they will need to order tests to monitor your child’s liver health before, during, and after treatment.
+If your child’s doctor prescribes Zolgensma, they will need to order tests to monitor your child’s liver enzymes health before, during, and after treatment.
 They can also provide more information about the benefits and risks of the treatment.

 Scientists are studying several other potential treatments for SMA, including:

-If you’re interested in learning more about experimental options, talk to your child’s doctor about clinical trials.
+If you’re interested in learning more about experimental options, talk with your child’s doctor about clinical trials.
 Your healthcare team may be able to give you more information about whether your child could participate in a clinical trial, and the potential benefits and risks.

-If your child has difficulty breathing deeply or coughing, it puts them at increased risk of pneumonia.
+If your child has difficulty breathing or coughing, it puts them at increased risk of pneumonia.
 This is a potentially life threatening lung infection.

 To help clear your child’s airways and support their breathing, their health team may prescribe:

 - Manual chest physiotherapy.
 A healthcare provider taps on your child’s chest and uses other techniques to loosen and clear mucus from their airways.